camiloquirogadev/camiloquirogadev/README.md

 <h3 align="center">A passionate Full Stack developer from Argentina.</h3>
 <h3 align="center">😄 Pronouns: He - Him - His. </h3>

-- 🌱 I’m currently a **Full Stack student.
-I'm also doing a technical degree in Data Sciences and AI @ the Higher Polytechnic Institute of Córdoba, ISPC.**

 - 📫 How to reach me **camilosolquiroga@gmail.com**